dlt-science/science-notes/blogs/ZKP/zkp.md

 To address these issues, smart contracts and zero-knowledge proof (ZKP) algorithms can be used to refine the current identity claim model on the blockchain.
 This enhances the unlinkability of identities and prevents the exposure of attribute ownership, thereby improving user privacy.

 The solution also introduces a challenge-response protocol that allows users to selectively reveal attribute ownership to service providers.
 Notably, during user access to services, authentication is carried out via zero-knowledge proof rather than Identity Providers (IdPs).
-This means the authentication details are only visible to the service provider, which further safeguards user behavior privacy {cite}`yang2020zero`.
+This means the authentication details are only visible to the service provider, which further safeguards user behaviour privacy {cite}`yang2020zero`.

 ### Traffic Management Systems